 During my education at FIT I was introduced to Visual Studio.
 It didn’t take long before .NET became my forte.

 My first proper job in programming (after three jobs of doing graphic design) was in DevLogic.
 I think I was their first official employee.
-It may also be worth mentioning my interviews with Autohirty Partners, CompuSight, or Green River Media which all failed for various reasons.
+It may also be worth mentioning my interviews with Authority Partners, CompuSight, or Green River Media which all failed for various reasons.

-Due to my “love” of Sarajevo, a year later I decided to return to Gračanica where I had lived and worked as a freelancer for the next 3 years (with the current owner of Softray Solutions) until mysterious ways led me to meet a new business partner.
+Due to my “love” of Sarajevo, a year later I decided to return to Gračanica where I lived and worked as a freelancer for the next 3 years (with the current owner of Softray Solutions) until mysterious ways led me to meet a new business partner.
 We first worked together on the VAR Dynamics project and later decided on a new story called Mistral.

 CEO Statement of Support for the Women’s Empowerment Principles

 As a business leader, Mersed expresses his support for advancing equality between women and men any chance he gets, both in words and in action.
 Mistral has one of the highest rates of female employees in the country among IT companies.
-In this pdf document, see the 7 step that you can take to advance and empower women like Mistral.
+In this PDF document, see the 7 steps that you can take to advance and empower women like Mistral.

 Bizz wizz with an eye